-The Land Administration Domain Model LADM support both 2D and 3D parcels [34].
-But the inclusion of the fourth dimension (time) will further demonstrate the strength and ability of LADM to handle the dynamic relations of people and the land.
-Figure 4 shows various underground utility in 3D.
+The Land Administration Domain Model LADM supports both 2D and 3D parcels [39].
+However, the inclusion of the fourth dimensions (time) will further demonstrate the strength and ability of LADM to handle the dynamic relations of people and the land.
+Figure 4 shows various underground utilities in 3D.

-Figure 4; Rights and underground utilities in 3D space: [32]
+Figure 4: Rights and underground utilities in 3D space: [12]

-[6], compared the approaches of Land Registry and Cadastre Information System (TAKBIS) in Turkish and Turkish National Geographical Information System (TUCBS) in Turkish conformity with LADM for modelling 3D/4Dcadastre situation in Turkey.
-From the cases presented in the paper like many other countries, traditional cadastre showed some limitations to register and present 3D/4D situations; although, current cadastral can be improved to reflect better all dimensions of land since land management, registry of lands and cadastre data model of (TUCBS) is compatible with LADM.
+Döner and Biyik [11] compared the approaches of Land Registry and Cadastre Information System (TAKBIS) in Turkish and Turkish National Geographical Information System (TUCBS) in Turkish conformity with LADM for modelling 3D/4D cadastre situation in Turkey.
+From the cases presented in the paper like many other countries, traditional cadastre showed some limitations to register and present 3D/4D situations, although the current cadastral can be improved to reflect better on all dimensions of land since land management, registry of lands and cadastre data model of (TUCBS) are compatible with LADM.
 However, the authors agreed in their conclusion that managing multidimensional and temporal aspect still needs further studies.

-[32], presented some reasons for discussing 3D+time been the integral factor in the relationship of man and land.
-They argue that some rights to property are limited by time, such as tenancy, leasing, mining right, hunting, fishing right etc. Another example in favour of 3D+time is that, cadastre implementation on its own needs access to historic data which they believed that is needed in recreation of the legal state of land or parcel boundary location such information is also vital for creating a multipurpose cadastre.
+Siejka et al. [12] presented some reasons for discussing 3D+time being the integral factor in the relationship of man and land.
+They argued that some rights to the property are limited by time, such as tenancy, leasing, mining right, hunting, fishing right etc. Another example in favour of 3D+time is cadastre implementation that on its own needs access to historic data which they believed are needed in the recreation of the legal state of land or parcel boundary location as such information is also vital for creating a multipurpose cadastre.
 Having considered Polish cadastre, they concluded that the available information set provides a starting point for the creation of a 3D+time cadastre in Poland using modern database software tool and Computer Aided Design (CAD), GIS software and (DBMS) Data Base Management System.
-They agreed, however that the time aspect requires further study and additional research also required for the methods of data acquisitions to satisfy the need for multidimensional cadastre.
+They agreed, however that the time aspect requires further study and additional research is also required for the methods of data acquisitions to satisfy the needs for multidimensional cadastre.

-[8] and [9], believed that due to the growing pressure on land and rising in land values as a result of more intensive and sophisticated land use; cadastres requires an improved capacity to manage the third dimension.
-In the paper, record of underground utility network in cadastre are considered in 3D+time= (4D) context.
-An empirical case study was performed, and the research was conducted on three countries; Turkey, Netherland and Australia on their legal, organization and technical structure.
-The physical and legal registration of utilities in three countries was examined and analyzed, the legal, organizational and technical aspects of current practice in an integrated way.
-A model was proposed for management of physical and legal network.
-From their research, they discovered that underground utility networks are the most typical object with 4D characteristics in a cadastre.
+Döner et al. [13, 14] believed that due to the growing pressure on land and rising in land values as a result of more intensive and sophisticated land use, cadastres requires an improved capacity to manage the third dimension.
+In the paper, records of underground utility network in cadastre are considered in 3D+time= (4D) context.
+An empirical case study was performed, and the research was conducted in three countries; Turkey, Netherland and Australia on their legal, organization and technical structure.
+The physical and legal registration of utilities in the three countries was examined and the legal, organizational and technical aspects of the current practice were analysed in an integrated way.
+A model was proposed for the management of physical and legal network.
+From their research, they discovered that the underground utility networks are the most typical objects with 4D characteristics in a cadastre.
 The authors agreed that in the context of their paper, the legal impact of a 4D cadastre could only be shortly addressed.